vramana/react-flex-slick/README.md

 Uses **flexbox** exclusively, so no support for older browsers :cry: :cry:

 On the bright side, it is extremly flexible.
+Currently only supports `react-0.14`

 ## Examples